yukaberry/yukaberry/README.md

 - ⚡ Fun fact:  I am a travel hack pro — I can usually find cheaper train tickets in Germany than you would expect.
 ![Codewars Badge](https://www.codewars.com/users/yukaberry/badges/large)

+ I'm a self-taught developer driven by a passion for learning through building.
+My journey has been shaped by hands-on projects, online courses, books, and countless hours exploring documentation and tutorials.
+I believe in learning through doing—whether it's tackling coding challenges, following in-depth tutorials, or diving into technical literature.

+While working at a startup with limited resources and no dedicated data team, I was faced with a real-world data analytics challenge.
+I took the initiative to learn and apply data skills directly in a work setting, which not only helped solve immediate problems but also sparked a deeper interest in Python and data science as a whole.
+Since then, I've continued to develop my skills through practical projects, moving beyond basic analytics to explore the broader landscape of data-driven development.

 ## 🛠️ Languages and Tools